Timh37/SeasonalDSLC_NWES/README.md

 <p align="right">(<a href="#top">back to top</a>)</p>

-## Code & data to reproduce the figures in the manuscript
+## Code and data to reproduce the figures in the manuscript
 This repository also contains the scripts required to plot the figures in the manuscript and the supplementary information (see table below).
 The required data for each figure can be obtained from the 4TU Research.Data Repository: [https://doi.org/10.4121/16831918](https://doi.org/10.4121/16831918)

 | Figure | Code | Input data | Brief description |